If you're experiencing service level agreement (SLA) issues, use this guide to find solutions to the most common behaviors.

 SLA applied only to some tickets

-An SLA isn't applied to tickets that meet all of the SLA policy conditions.
+An SLA doesn't apply to tickets that meet all the SLA policy conditions.

 Explanation